Skip to main content

 <Button onClick={deploySalesforce}>Configure Salesforce Integration</Button>;

-For an example of rendering a custom UI for marketplace, and opening the configuration screen for a specific integration with prismatic.configureInstance(), see GitHub.
+For an example of implementing a custom marketplace UI and opening the configuration screen for a specific integration with prismatic.configureInstance(), see GitHub.

 The embedded marketplace emits custom JavaScript events when certain things happen:

-• An INSTANCE_CONFIGURATION_OPENED event is emitted when an instance configuration screen is opened.
+• INSTANCE_CONFIGURATION_OPENED: Emitted when an instance configuration screen is opened.

-• An INSTANCE_CONFIGURATION_LOADED event is emitted when an instance configuration screen has loaded.
-This is a good event to hook into if you want to programmatically set config variables.
+• INSTANCE_CONFIGURATION_LOADED: Emitted when an instance configuration screen has loaded.
+This is the optimal event to hook into for programmatically setting config variables.

-• An INSTANCE_CONFIGURATION_CLOSED event is emitted when an instance configuration screen is closed (regardless of if configuration was completed or not).
+• INSTANCE_CONFIGURATION_CLOSED: Emitted when an instance configuration screen is closed (regardless of whether configuration was completed).

-• An INSTANCE_DEPLOYED event is emitted when an instance has been configured and enabled for a customer.
+• INSTANCE_DEPLOYED: Emitted when an instance has been configured and enabled for a customer.

-• An INSTANCE_DELETED event is emitted when an integration has been deactivated (the instance has been deleted).
+• INSTANCE_DELETED: Emitted when an integration has been deactivated (the instance has been deleted).

 {